A (Long) Biography of Case...

 My training as a Geographer enhances my awareness of the world, allowing me to be a keen observer of landscapes, peoples, and cultures (i.e., place and space – the major tenets of geography).
 Geography, Travel, and Fieldwork have also greatly influenced my Teaching Philosophy and personal life.
 So...how did I become a Geographer?
 Magic!
 Because you see, I had always been a Geographer – I just never knew it.
 And until I went to college, I never even really knew what Geography was.
 I mean, classes in cultural studies, the natural sciences, and the Arts and Humanities always interested me, but those individual disciplines never gave me all I wanted.
 Geography, however, stretches across and works within each.

-A quick overview of my professional background would go something like this: I’m a multiple award-winning Teacher-Scholar (and Fulbright Scholar) with wide-ranging interests, and one of a handful of people in the world who use rock decay science to help with rock art and heritage/cultural stone management issues.
+A quick overview of my professional background would go something like this: I’m a multiple award-winning Teacher-Scholar (and Fulbright Scholar) with wide-ranging interests, and one of a handful of people in the world who studies rock art and heritage/cultural stone management issues using rock deterioration science.
 I am also considered an expert in the fields of (Urban) Geomorphology (the “Science of Scenery”), something called Humanistic Geography, and Geography Education (where I was recognized by the Grosvenor Center for Geographic Education as an “Early Career Scholar”).
-My formal training also includes soils, botany, pedagogy, various field techniques, sense of place, and regional studies/science, and have an affinity for biocrusts.
+My formal training also includes soils, botany, pedagogy, various field techniques, sense of place, and regional studies/science.
+I also have an affinity for biocrusts.
 I have served in various capacities at several different universities and won prestigious awards at each – including earning tenure at the University of Colorado – before taking up a post as Lecturer of Environmental/Earth Science in the Department of Biological and Chemical Sciences at The University of the West Indies (Cave Hill Campus, Barbados).
-It’s really incredible being in a student-focused department that so strongly supports student field experiences!
+It’s really incredible being in a student-focused department that so strongly supports student field experiences.

 During the 2006-07 academic year, I oversaw the implementation and inauguration of the Master of Advanced Study (MAS) Program in Geographic Education at ASU as the program’s Associate Director, moving from my previous position of helping establish ASU’s Institute for Social Science Research.
 Hey!
 You take the funding where you can get it!
 Before ASU, I held a full-time faculty position at St. George’s University in Grenada, West Indies (the Caribbean!), where I helped run their Pre-Medical Program.
 Preceding that post, I served as a professional Academic Advisor (and later Coordinator for At-Risk Populations, and subsequently Director of Academic Advising) in the Academic Advisement Center at Weber State University where I also taught Geography and First Year Experience courses.